phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 ## Motivation

 The essential trade-off that REST makes when compared to an architectural style like RPC is dynamic modifiability over efficiency.
-Dynamic modifiability is the degree to which an application's architecture can be changed without stopping and restarting the entire system.
+Dynamic modifiability is the degree to which an application can be changed without stopping and restarting the entire system.
 This is what REST promises through the Uniform Interface, and optionally Code-On-Demand, constraints.

-Guided by these constraints PHTAL introduces the necessary elements defined to enable application authors to create evolvable and extensible applications.
+Guided by these constraints PHTAL introduces the necessary elements to enable application authors to create evolvable and extensible applications.

 # PHTAL Representations

 ## Hypermedia as the engine of application state

 The Uniform Interface constraint dictates that hypermedia be the engine of application state.
-This means that the state of the application and its potential transitions are dictated by the presence of hypermedia relationships in-band and the navigation of those relationships by an user (human or automated).
+This means that the state of the application and its potential transitions are dictated by the presence of hypermedia relationships in-band and by the navigation of those relationships by an user (human or automated).
 In order for users to traverse a selected relationship they depend on the server to provide instructions for communicating with the target resource.
-The mechanism to obtain these instructions is usually defined by the processing model of the representation's media type.

-When servers provide control information at run-time instead of at deploy-time, they retain control of their implementation space and enable dynamic evolvability.
-Dynamic evolvability means that the system doesn’t have to be restarted or redeployed in order to adapt to change.
+When servers provide control information at run-time instead of at deploy-time, they retain control of their implementation space and enable dynamic evolvability; they can change their implementation without having to restart or deploy clients.
 Applications servers are free to change their URI structure, they are free rearrange resources into different servers, they are free introduce new links that provide new features in existing representations, nothing will break already deployed components as long as links are not broken.

-PHTAL introduces generic but comprehensive hypertext markup so that instead of creating and registering a new, application specific, hypertext enabled media type, authors can choose to make use of PHTAL.
+PHTAL introduces generic but comprehensive hypertext markup so that instead of creating and registering a new, application specific, hypertext enabled media type, authors can choose to make use of PHTAL's markup.
 This frees authors to spend most of their descriptive efforts in defining application-specific representation and possibly on extended link relations to drive application state.

 ### Document Root

-The in-band elements defined by PHTAL are influenced by other hypermedia types like HAL, Collection+JSON, and Hydra.
-Specifically adding instructions for interacting with a given resource.
-This allows agents to evaluate the alternatives provided and submit the appropriate data or select the appropriate link to get the agent to the next application state.
+The in-band elements defined by PHTAL aim to provide just what's necessary for agents to evaluate the hypertext relationship alternatives provided and invoke the appropriate operation to get the agent to the next application state.

 #### Properties

 Name | Type | Description
 ---|:---:|---
-links? | Map[`string`, [[Link ](#link)]] | The links element is a map where the keys are the name or identifier of a hypermedia relationship and the values are single or multiple Link elements.
-The relationship name MUST be a IANA registered relation type or an URI that when dereferenced resolves to an XREL document. operations? | [[Operation ](#operation)] | Informs an agent of what operations are allowed to be invoked on the context resource.
+links? | Map[`string`, [[Link ](#link)]] | The links element is a map where the keys are hypermedia relationship identifiers and the values are single or multiple Link elements.
+The relationship identifier MUST be a IANA registered relation type or an URI that when dereferenced resolves to an XREL document. operations? | [[Operation ](#operation)] | Informs an agent of what operations are allowed to be invoked on the context resource.

-The operations element could be included as part of an HTTP GET response body, or as the response body to an HTTP OPTIONS, for example.
+The operations element MAY be included as part of an HTTP GET response body, or as the response body to an HTTP OPTIONS, for example.

 Detailed mappings to XML and JSON are provided through the appropriate schemas in Section \#5 of this document.